MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example1.md

     :::image type="content" source="media/advanced-bot-framework-composer-example1/E1_Meals_newDialog.png" alt-text="Composer Create tab new dialog.":::

-1. Go to the **Bot Responses** tab.
-In the **Meals** section, select **Show code**.
+1. Go to the **Bot Responses** page.
+In the bot explorer, select **Meals**, then select **Show code**.

     :::image type="content" source="media\advanced-bot-framework-composer-example1\E1_Meals_showCode.png" alt-text="Composer show code button.":::

-1. In the code pane, copy and paste the following bot response.
+1. In the code view, copy and paste the following bot response.
 Then replace the three example image URLs with your own.

     ```lg
     # Chicken()